fortunate-one/jelloow/docs/michaels_notes_10-02_10-06.md

 ## 10-03-2023

 Got a 429 error when testing the GoodFirms spider.
 Looking in to adding auto throttling in scrapy to prevent it from hitting the rate limits on GoodFirms site.
 I think it is not the throttling issue but an issue with the proxy.
 I am going to try to find out how to use the auto rotating proxy middleware in scrapy.
 When doing testing on the scraper I noticed that an agency name was misspelled and that caused a 404 error.
 I need to add 404 error handling to the scraper so that it reports the error and suggests that the agency name may be misspelled or that an update to the agency name is required.
 Sortlist does not need proxy or auto throttling and allows fast scraping.

+## 10-04-2023

+I looked into proxies and will have to use a proxy list to send the requests through.
+There are some free proxies that you can use but that seems a little sketchy.
+I will probably use those for dev and then ask about subscribing to a paid proxy service.